TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 17/1 Samuel 17.41.md

 ---

-And the Philistine came on and drew near unto David; and the man that bare the shield went before him.
+The Philistine came on and drew near to David; and the man who bore the shield went before him.